Here you can find an extended version of my Curriculum Vitae.

 In 2007, I was “visiting student” at the Arizona State University (ASU), under the supervision of prof. K. Selcuk Candan and prof. Maria Luisa Sapino, working on text mining and latent semantic analysis.

 In January 2008 I won the prize “Best Master Thesis” in Information and Communication Technology (Premio Zucca 2008, Italy).
 The thesis was a work on the unsupervised extraction of ontologies from texts.

 From January 2009 to August 2009 I did an internship at Telefonica Research in Madrid, Spain, under the supervision of Alejandro Jaimes and Enrique-Frias Martinez.
 The topics faced in this collaboration were user modeling, interactive query systems, data visualization, and optimization in data visualization.

-I got the PhD in Computer Science in January 2011, and I’m currently an Assistant Professor at the University of Turin under the supervision of prof. Guido Boella, working on Natural Languages Techniques, Information Extraction, and Sentiment Analysis.
+I got the PhD in Computer Science in January 2011, and I’m currently an Assistant Professor at the University of Turin under the supervision of prof. Guido Boella, working on Natural Languages Processing, Information Extraction, and Data Mining.